When Turkey’s ‘Hero’ Beheaded 800 Christians for Refusing Islam

 As the poem’s continuity suggests, learned Europeans saw the Ottoman scourge as the latest in a continuum of Islamic terror: for whereas the Arabs were “the first troops of locusts” that appeared “about the year 630,” to quote a contemporary English clergyman, “the Turks, a brood of vipers, [are] worse than their parent . . . the Saracens, their mother.”

-Similarly, today’s jihadi organizations—the Islamic State, al-Qaeda, Boko Haram, Hamas, Hezbollah, al-Shabaab et al.—are the latest “brood of vipers” to be hatched by the perennial jihad.
+Similarly, today’s jihadi organizations—the Islamic State, al-Qaeda, Boko Harem, Hamas, Hezbollah, al-Shabaab et al—are the latest “brood of vipers” to be hatched by the perennial jihad.

 Historical portions of this article were excerpted from and are documented in Ibrahim’s Sword and Scimitar: Fourteen Centuries of War between Islam and the West.